xCss/JsonBird/readme.md

 ## You can got
 1. Source station data based on cross domain
-2. Lets not support JSONP source station data support JSONP
+2. Lets not support JSONP source station data support JSONP (In the final surface of the link plus `&callback=fn`)